Canon 10D vs Kodak S-1

 Studio photographers will appreciate that the Canon 10D (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the S-1 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So how do things add up?
 Is the Canon 10D better than the Kodak S-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.